Design Trends: Kitchens, Exteriors, and More

 - Cabinets: Color is not the only way to create a distinguished look for cabinets.
 Shaker-style cabinets are still the norm, but more custom homes are trending toward flat-panel cabinets, delivering a more modern feel to the kitchen area.

 - Tiles: With a trend towards cleaner lines and finishes, more geometrical patterns are appearing in kitchens.
-The subway tile trend for backsplashes continues, but herringbone patterns are now in vogue as well, and some kitchens even include a wall of tiles in these unique style.
+The subway tile trend for backsplashes continues, but herringbone patterns are now in vogue as well, and some kitchens even include a wall of tiles in these unique styles.

 Exteriors: As Important as Interiors